rancher/rancher-docs/docs/integrations-in-rancher/rancher-extensions.md

 If there is a new version of the extension, there will also be an **Update** button visible on the associated card for the extension in the **Available** tab.

-### Updating and Upgrading Extensions in an Air-gapped Environment
+### Updating and Upgrading an Extensions Repository in an Air-gapped Environment

 1. Click **☰**, then click on the name of your local cluster.
 1. From the sidebar, select **Workloads > Deployments**.